 By consistently referring to a data center migration checklist, you can identify which details deserve the attention of your data center provider, including…

-When a colocation provider understands what your organization hopes to get out of a data center migration, it can do more to set your infrastructure up for success.
-Whether that’s building up the hybrid cloud architecture your private servers will integrate with or provisioning the cross-connect cables and UPS units for your cabinet deployments, a good data center team can be prepared to welcome you with open arms into their facility.
+If your colocation provider has a deep understanding of what your organization hopes to get out of its data center migration, it can do more to set your infrastructure up for success.
+Whether that’s building up the hybrid cloud architecture your private servers will integrate with or provisioning the cross-connect cables and UPS units for your cabinet deployments, a good data center team should be prepared to welcome you with open arms into their facility.
 This allows you to minimize the time it takes to ramp your services back up after the data center move and get you back to meeting the needs of your customers.

-Providing your new colocation data center with a clear idea of when you’ll begin the process of equipment and network migration will make it easier for them to accommodate their needs.
-If you’re conducting your data center migration over a period of time, your data center can integrate your systems into its infrastructure gradually.
+Providing your new colocation data center with a clear idea of when you’ll begin the process of equipment and network migration will make it easier for them to accommodate your needs.
+If you’re conducting your data center relocation over a period of time, your data center can integrate your systems into its infrastructure gradually.
 If you’re planning to handle the migration all at once, it needs to know your timeline so it will have everything ready when you arrive.
-Colocation providers understand that time is everything for many businesses, so don’t leave them in the dark regarding your data center migration timeline and put your bottom line at risk.
+Colocation providers understand that time is money for many businesses, so don’t leave them in the dark regarding your data center migration timeline and put your bottom line at risk.

 While the day of your data center relocation may be a unique and momentous event for your organization, it’s just another day for a colocation provider.
 Their personnel have extensive experience with migrating equipment and data into their facility, which can make your data center relocation go far more smoothly.
-Make sure to ask your provider about what data center migration services they offer, and if there are scalable options as your business continues to grow and thrive.
+So, make sure to ask your provider about what data center migration services they offer, and if there are scalable options as your business continues to grow and thrive.
 Working hand-in-hand with a colocation facility can take much of the uncertainty out of the migration process and provide you with the support you need to get your critical infrastructure in place and running as quickly as possible.
 But, your data center provider shouldn’t be unavailable after your migration is complete—they should still be there to offer guidance and support as you continue to optimize your data center usage.